sncrwf/workshops/labs/logistics/get_started/02-usecase.md

 ## During this lab, you will work through the following exercises:

-- Build an Application (30 Minutes)
+- Build an Application (30 minutos)

-- Create a Workspace Experience (25 minutes)
+- Create a Workspace Experience (25 minutos)

 - Create an Integrated Business Process using Flow Designer and IntegrationHub (45 mins)